johnno1962/XprobePlugin/README.md

 object lifecyles in your app.
 After this, call [Xprobe search:@""] to perform the initial sweep starting at these objects looking for root objects.
 Each time "search:" is called or the object class filter is changed the sweep is performed anew.
-The application will need to be built with Xtrace/{h,mm} to allow method tracing.
+The application will need to be built with Xprobe and Xtrace.{h,mm}.

-Re-iterating, after connecting, each time you search, Xprobe sweeps a set of seed objects to find the set of all live objects that can be browsed.
-This list is than filtered according to the class name pattern.
-An instance will be included if the name of one of it's superclasses matches the pattern also.
-Some legacy classes are not "clean" and use "assign" properties which may contain pointers to deallocated objects.
+In this day and age of nice clean strong and weak pointers the sweep seems very reliable if objects are somehow visible to the seeds.
+Some legacy classes are not well behaved and use "assign" properties which can contain pointers to deallocated objects.
 To avoid sweeping the ivars of these classes Xprobe has an exclusion filter which can be overridden (with a warning) in a category:

     @implementation Xprobe(ExclusionOverride)